supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 Creating the database catalog is probably the most involved step in the process, since you must leave the warm comfort of CDP and get some information from AWS.

-### Finding the Tenant Storage Role
+### Finding the Tenant Storage Role & Location.
 When you created your CDP environment, several IAM roles were created in AWS.
 If you used clodera-deploy to spin up your CDP environment, it is very likely the tenant storage role is named `<env prefix>-dladmin-role`.
-We need the ARN for this IAM role
+We need the ARN for this IAM role, which we'll have to get from AWS.
+The Tenant Storage Role is just the name of the s3 bucket where your data is found, as defined in your CDP environment.
+If you used cloudera-deploy, that s3 bucket is probably named something like `<env prefix>-uat2`.

+We'll use a few environment variables to make this a little more re-usable, obviously changing the values as necessary for your system.

+`export CDP_TENANT_STORAGE_ROLE=crnxx-dladmin-role`
+`export CDP_TENATN_STORAGE_LOCATION=crnxx-uat2`

+And then find the role ARN from the AWS CLI
 ```
-aws iam list-roles | jq -r '.Roles[] | select(.RoleName == "crnxx-dladmin-role").Arn'
+aws iam list-roles | jq -r '.Roles[] | select(.RoleName == "$(CDP_TENANT_STORAGE_ROLE").Arn'
 ```

 which returns `arn:aws:iam::981304421142:role/crnxx-dladmin-role`, but yours will obviously be different.
 You don't need the actual ARN, we will dynamically build the call by composting the AWS call with other CDP calls.